jackdrowlands/courseHelperAPI/README.md

-# University Courses Helper API
+# University of Adelaide Course Guide API

 ## Overview
-The University Courses Helper API is a Flask-based web application designed to manage and provide information about university courses.
-This application allows users to view course details, access specific course information by course code, and manage course data effectively.
-It features a RESTful API, a SQLite database for course data storage, and a web parser for extracting course information from specified URLs.
+This repository contains the API for the University of Adelaide Course Guide GPT, an AI-powered guide that helps users select courses at the University of Adelaide.
+The API, built with Flask, interfaces with a SQLite database to manage and provide detailed information about university courses.
+It is an integral part of the system, enabling the GPT to access up-to-date course data through structured endpoints.

 ## Features
-- REST API to query university courses and subjects.
+- RESTful API for querying university courses and subjects.
-- SQLite database integration for storing course information.
+- Integration with a SQLite database for persistent storage of course information.
-- Customizable web scraping script for extracting course data.
+- Custom web scraping script (`webParser.py`) for extracting and updating course data.
-- OpenAPI specification for API documentation.
+- OpenAPI specification for clear API documentation.
-- Plugin manifest (`ai-plugin.json`) for integration with external systems.
+- Plugin manifest (`ai-plugin.json`) included for broader system integration.

 ## Installation